gnolang/gno/docs/gno-tooling/cli/gnodev.md

 gnodev ./myrealm?creator=foo&deposit=42ugnot``
 ```

-### Additional User
+### Additional Account
-Use `-add-user` flag in the format <user>(:<amount>) to add temporary users.
-You can repeat this to add
+Use the `-add-account` flag with the format `<bech32/name>[:<amount>]` to add a specific address or key name
-multiple users.
-Addresses of those will be displayed at runtime, or by pressing `A` interactively to display
+from your local keybase.
+You can set an optional amount for this address.
+Repeat this command to add multiple
 accounts.
+The addresses will be shown during runtime or by pressing `A` to display accounts interactively.

 ## Interactive Usage

 While `gnodev` is running, the following shortcuts are available:
 - To see help, press `H`.
-- To display accounts, press `A`.
+- To display accounts balances, press `A`.
 - To reload manually, press `R`.
 - To reset the state of the node, press `CMD+R`.
 - To stop `gnodev`, press `CMD+C`.